Camille O'Grady: Career

-In 1974 she started the band "Leather Secrets" which then became "Secrets" and then "Camille O'Grady Band".
+In 1974 she started the band Leather Secrets, which then became Secrets and then the Camille O'Grady Band.
 She and her band were involved with the New York punk scene, playing many venues associated with the punk movement such as CBGB and Max's Kansas City.
-"Leather Secrets" played with Television and both bands were mentioned by David Bowie who said “Yes, I've seen a lot of good new bands this time.
-A lot of bands with good names, anyway, how d`ya like `Leather Secrets` and `Television`?”
-In 1978 Lou Reed invited her to open for him on his "Street Hassle Tour".
+Leather Secrets played with Television and both bands were mentioned by David Bowie, who said “Yes, I've seen a lot of good new bands this time.
+A lot of bands with good names, anyway, how d'ya like 'Leather Secrets' and 'Television'?”
+In 1978 Lou Reed invited her to open for him on his Street Hassle tour.
 Reed described her as "Patti Smith without a social conscience."
-She was in the movie New York City Inferno.
+That same year she also appeared in the gay experimental film New York City Inferno.

-O'Grady performed at gay bars and leather clubs, and was one of the few women allowed in the Mineshaft.
+O'Grady performed at gay bars and leather clubs, and was one of the few women allowed in New York gay sex club the Mineshaft.
 She performed as a drag king named "Jake Savage".
-In 1979 she moved to San Francisco and began to date Robert Opel.
-On July 7, 1979, Robert Opel was killed by two men.
-Camille O'Grady was present for the murder and testified against the murderers.
-She was in the 2010 documentary "Uncle Bob" which was about Robert Opel.
+In 1979 she moved to San Francisco and began to date photographer and art gallery owner Robert Opel.
+On July 7, 1979, Opel was killed by two men.
+Camille O'Grady was present for the murder and testified against Opel's killers.
+She was in the 2010 documentary Uncle Bob, which was about Robert Opel.